simonsny/image_background_removal/README.md

 **README.md**

-- has all the necessary information regarding the project
+- This file has all the necessary information regarding the project.
-- It would be highly recommended to read all the information in the README file.
+- It is highly recommended to read all the information in the README file.

 ------------- ADD OTHER STUFF HERE ----------